CoralMapping/proc_gcs_utils/README.md

 ```

 ### Authentication
 To function properly, this code needs credentials that it can use to authenticate against the Google Cloud Storage API.
-Credentials can be provided in one of two ways:
+Credentials can be provided in one of two ways, and the code will look for them in this order:

+1. Service Account Key.

+Before running this code, create an environment variable named `SERVICE_ACCOUNT_KEY` containing the JSON key for a Google Cloud service account with the necessary permissions to perform the actions you're trying to perform in GCS.

-1. Personal Credentials.
+2. Personal Credentials.

 Before running this code, authenticate with the Google Cloud Storage API using the `gcloud` command line tool:
 ```
 $ gcloud auth application-default login --project GCP_PROJECT_NAME
 ```

-2. Service Account Key.

-Before running this code, create an environment variable named `SERVICE_ACCOUNT_KEY` containing the JSON key for a Google Cloud service account with the necessary permissions to perform the actions you're trying to perform in GCS.